Jose Siri Player Props: Rays vs. Astros

-Jose Siri -- with a slugging percentage of .622 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays against the Houston Astros, with Cristian Javier on the mound, on July 28 at 8:10 PM ET.
+On Saturday, Jose Siri (batting .297 in his past 10 games) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 7:15 PM ET.

-In his previous game, he went 1-for-3 with an RBI against the Marlins.
+He had a one-hit performance in his previous game (1-for-4) against the Astros.

 Jose Siri Game Info & Props vs. the Astros